 The key, before ever even interviewing ANY interior designer, is to know in your heart what general direction you would like to take.
 Are you a country bumpkin in a classic 5, or are you a luxury lover in an unfinished loft?
-Picking a general, if vague, direction is the biggest move you can make.
+Picking a general, vague, direction is the biggest move you can make.
 Some designers are incredible when it comes to western motifs, and others specialize in homes designed to look like they fit into the French Colonial era.
 Still not sure which mold you fit into?

 That’s ok because there are still some great designers out there that can work with little or no direction.
-You might just like the color teal, and they can take it from there.
-As far as Manhattan goes, some of the best designers can be found on a virtual switchboard of interiors.

-All of the designers on the site are reputable and offer references upon request, as well as images and examples of completed past work.
-You can usually get an idea of who would be a good fit for your home by looking through their book… If a room they did jumps out at you, that’s the designer for you.
+You might like the color teal, and they can take it from there.
+As far as Manhattan goes, some of the best designers can be found on a houzz.com.
+All of the designers on the site are reputable and offer references upon request.
+They will as well provide images and examples of completed work.
+You can get an idea of who would be a good fit for your home by looking through their book.
+If a room they did jumps out at you, that’s the designer for you.

 If you’re about to embark on a renovation journey, getting all your ducks in a row before construction begins is crucial.
-Perhaps you haven’t given too much thought to your project team (other than your general contractor and architect), but hiring other specialists such as an interior designer could be well worth your time and expense.
+Perhaps you haven’t given too much thought to your project team (other than your general contractor an architect), but hiring other specialists such as an interior designer could be well worth your time and expense.

 Take note: If you’re doing a simple cosmetic bathroom remodel, you can more than likely make your selections and handle a project of that scale.
 However, large-scale projects such as a full apartment renovation, or a gut remodel on a kitchen might warrant an experienced design team.
 Consider these five reasons if you’re on the fence about hiring an interior designer.

-A designer helps streamline your selection process.
+A designer helps streamline your selection process

 When it comes to making selections such as paint colors, flooring, light fixtures, and appliances, you’ll have myriad options from which to choose.
-An interior designer can assist you with selecting the right models, styles, and materials to suit your lifestyle and budget.
+An interior designer can assist you in selecting the right models, styles, and materials to suit your lifestyle and budget.

-A designer could have access to resources you don’t.
+A designer could have access to resources you don’t

 A good interior designer will be in the know when it comes to the hottest new countertop material or a specific type of paint for high-traffic areas.
 Chances are, you won’t have the knowledge or the time to discover the latest resources.
 And when it comes to home furnishings, designers have access to more products and wholesale prices.
 Depending on your fee schedule, your designer might even pass her designer pricing on to you or perhaps charge only a small markup.

-You can avoid costly mistakes.
+You can avoid costly mistakes

 In a nutshell, you won’t have to worry about making a mistake that will cost you.
 A seasoned designer will advise you correctly from the get-go and continue until your renovation has been completed.
 From changing your apartment’s overall layout to opening a wall or installing the right lighting, an experienced interior designer should guide you in the right direction.
 Having a designer will cost above and beyond what you pay your contractor, but you’ll potentially avoid mistakes too, so in the end, you‘ll probably come out ahead.

-You’ll get an apartment you can be proud of.
+You’ll get an apartment you can be proud of

-You could increase the market value of your home.
+You could increase the market value of your home

 It’s no secret that a top-notch renovation can increase your apartment’s value.
 By hiring an interior designer, you stand a better chance of listing your home at a higher asking price should you decide to sell.
 Designers are problem solvers and will work with you to make your home functional as well as aesthetically pleasing.
 Not only will you be happier living in your newly renovated space, but when the time comes to sell your abode, you’ll reap the financial benefits.